The path to remarkable is paved

 Kelly Danson brings 20+ years of VC/PE accounting and operations experience.
 Prior to joining Crosspoint Capital Partners, Danson served as CFO of Garnett & Helfrich Capital, a $350M Venture Buyout Firm where she led the operations team, which included finance, compliance, portfolio company management, LP reporting and back office management.
 Previously, Danson was with PricewaterhouseCoopers’ audit practice in San Francisco.
 Danson received a BA in Economics and Management from Albion College in Michigan.

 Over the last 25 years, Samir Kapuria has led Enterprise Software, Consumer Software and Managed Services businesses with a focus on strategy, growth execution and fueling innovation.
 Prior to joining Crosspoint in 2021, Samir was President of NortonLifelock from 2019 to 2020, championing the company’s evolution into a pure-play public Consumer company following the divesture of the Symantec enterprise business.
 Before NortonLifelock, Mr. Kapuria was General Manager of several of Symantec Corporation’s businesses from 2014 to 2019 where he led global organizations encompassing sales, operations, engineering, product management, marketing and support.
 Mr. Kapuria joined Symantec in 2004 through the acquisition of @stake, a leading cyber security consulting firm and began his Cyber journey in 1995 with BBN in Cambridge, MA.
-Mr. Kapuria holds a bachelor's degree in finance from the University of Massachusetts and attended Harvard Business School in Boston, MA, with a focus on Entrepreneurship.
+Mr. Kapuria holds a bachelor's degree in finance from the University of Massachusetts.

 Steve Luczo has served as Chairman of the Board of Seagate Technology PLC since 2002.
 From October 2017 to October 2018, he also served as its Executive Chairman, and prior to that served as its CEO, from January 2009 to October 2017.
 Luczo joined Seagate Technology in October 1993 as Senior Vice President of Corporate Development.
 In September 1997, he was promoted to the position of President and Chief Operating Officer and from July 1998 to July 2004 he served as CEO.
 Upon his promotion to CEO of Seagate Technology in July 1998, Luczo also joined its board of directors.
 After resigning as Seagate Technology’s CEO in July 2004, Luczo remained as Chairman of the Board before becoming CEO again from 2009 to 2017.
 Prior to joining Seagate Technology in 1993, Luczo was Senior Managing Director of the Global Technology Group of Bear, Stearns & Co.
 Inc., an investment banking firm, from February 1992 to October 1993.
 Luczo currently serves on the board of directors of Lucile Packard Children’s Hospital, AT&T, Inc. and Morgan Stanley as well as several other private and non-profit companies.
 Luczo has also previously served on the board of directors of Microsoft Corporation, VMware and Veritas.
 Luczo graduated from Stanford University and he received his M.B.A. from the Stanford Graduate School of Business and has an honorary Doctorate of Letters in Economics from Queens University, Belfast.